Using your GPU with CuPy

 Measuring performance

-So far we used timeit to measure the performance of our Python code, no matter whether it was running on the CPU or was GPU-accelerated.
-However, the execution on the GPU is asynchronous: the Python interpreter takes back control of the program execution immediately, while the GPU is still executing the task.
+So far we used timeit to measure the performance of our Python code, regardless of whether it was running on the CPU or was GPU-accelerated.
+However, the execution on the GPU is asynchronous: the Python interpreter immediately takes back control of the program execution, while the GPU is still executing the task.
 Therefore, the timing of timeit is not reliable.

 PYTHON